2009–10 Minnesota Golden Gophers women's ice hockey season

-The 2009–10 Minnesota Golden Gophers women's hockey team represented the University of Minnesota in the 2009–10 NCAA Division I women's hockey season.
-The Golden Gophers were coached by Brad Frost and played their home games at Ridder Arena.
-The University of Minnesota hosted the 2010 NCAA Division I Women's Ice hockey Tournament's championship game on March 21, 2010 at Ridder Arena in Minneapolis.
+The 2009–10 Minnesota Golden Gophers women's hockey team represented the University of Minnesota during the 2009–10 NCAA Division I women's hockey season.
+The Golden Gophers were coached by Brad Frost in his third season and played their home games at Ridder Arena.
+The University of Minnesota hosted the 2010 NCAA Division I Women's Ice hockey Tournament's championship game on March 21, 2010, at Ridder Arena in Minneapolis.
 It marked the third time that Minneapolis hosted the Frozen Four.
 The Golden Gophers are a member of the Western Collegiate Hockey Association and attempted to win their fourth NCAA Women's Ice Hockey Championship.